 In our chaotic world it is easy to focus on the negatives.
 However, one of the most highly recommended practices in happiness research is gratitude.
 Next time you brush your teeth, look at yourself in the mirror and think of three things you are grateful for.
 This can be as simple as a text from a friend, catching a green light on the way to work, or a delicious dinner.
 Get in the habit of practicing gratitude daily, and notice the incredible effects it has on your mentality.

-Which part of self-care are you most excited to get started on in 2019?
+Which part of self-care are you most excited to get started on in the new year?
 Start small and keep on growing—so much of our time is spent taking care of and tending to others, we have to remember to focus on ourselves, too.